rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > Foundation should be focused on by the suggested programs (e.g. solutions to
 > problems) people think to suggest.
 Also acts as input for potential ideas the
 > foundation should consider.

-### Do you have any worries about the future of Rust?

-Free Form.

-> **justification**
->
-> Core survey question.
-This indirectly identifies problems the Rust Foundation
-> should be keeping an eye on in the future.

 [NEXT](#end)